canonical/discourse-k8s-operator/README.md

 ### Basic operations

 The following actions are available for this charm:
-    - anonymize-user: anonymize a user
+  - `anonymize-user`: anonymize a user
-    - create-user: create a new user
+  - `create-user`: create a new user
-    - promote-user: promote a user to admin
+  - `promote-user`: promote a user to admin

 You can check out the [full list of actions here](https://charmhub.io/discourse-k8s/actions).